initialed85/cameranator/README.md

 Docker containers and it uses the configuration for my cameras at home from the `motion-config` folder (so it probably won't work for you without tweaking those configs).

+On the assumption you've figured that piece out, navigate to [http://localhost/](http://localhost/)

 ### Other

 There is also a `./run_persistence.sh` option- this is handy if you want to run the tests from